guillermooo/sublime-undocs/source/basic_concepts.rst

 Basic Concepts
 ==============

-While reading these pages, you will come across recurring *shorthand writing* and assumptions.
+While reading these pages, you will come across several forms of *shorthand writing* and assumptions.
 Here we explain those in full in addition to describing fundamental aspects of Sublime Text 2.

 Data Directory